LionMarc/ng-simple-state-management/docs/libraries/ngssm-data.md

 - **ngssm-data-reload-button**

   - used to reload a list of data sources;
   - inputs:

-        - dataSourceKeys: string[] => the keys of the data sources managed by the button.
+    - dataSourceKeys: string[] => the keys of the data sources managed by the button;
+    - keepAdditionalProperties: boolean => if true, additional properties are not cleared when reloading data.